 Try some of the following game ideas to promote cognitive flexibility.

 Take a “regular” object and see how many different things you and your child can pretend it is.
 You may have seen this on the show “Whose Line is It Anyway”

 For example, a funnel – You can pretend it is a party hat, a trumpet, a unicorn horn, an ice cream cone, etc.

 Because children with rigid thinking have trouble seeing that there’s more than one way to do things you can help them become more comfortable with that concept by changing the rules to a game.

 For example, set up a game of snakes and ladders, but instead of going up the ladders and down the snakes, play the opposite way.
 Climbing up the snakes and down the ladders.

 Use matching and sorting games to help your child understand that things can categorically fit into more than one group.
 This can help them with using different perspectives to look at similar situations.

-I recommend the Learning Resources Super Sorting Set which includes activity cards that encourage flexible thinking with different sorting rules.
+For example, the Learning Resources Super Sorting Set includes activity cards that encourage flexible thinking with different sorting rules.

 Give hypothetical scenarios and have your child “pack their bag” for the occasion.